 How to grow Echinacea also known as Purple Coneflower.
 If you are looking for a wonderful flower that grows in a wide array of planting zones with little or no help from you then look no further than Echinacea.
-In this article I am going to share how to grow Echinacea.

 How to grow echinacea aka coneflower easily.
 Echinaceas are a long lived perennial that grow well in a variety of conditions.
 They make fantastic cut flowers, are drought tolerant while attracting bees and butterflies in droves.

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more info.

 Many echinacea are very easy to start from seed.
 Many claim they germinate better with some cold stratification but I have yet to test that.

 Start seeds indoors in January or direct sow in garden 2 weeks before first frost date.
 (You can continue to direct sow in summer but you will not get flowers until the following summer)

 Sow 1/2″ deep in rich, well drained soil and keep at 70 degrees.
 It will take 10 – 20 days to germinate.